logicly-au/pmhc-mds-spec/table/service-contact/modality.rst

     carer or family member, and/or other professional or mental health worker, or other service provider.

+5 - SMS
+    Service contacts via SMS messaging can only be recorded as a service contact if it is evident there is an exchange of messages, between the sender and receiver, relevant to the clinical condition of the client.
+SMS messaging will be counted as one service contact where the nature of the service would normally warrant a dated entry in the clinical record of the client.

 Note: If Service Contact Modality is not 'Face to Face' the postcode must be entered as unknown 9999.